Advice & Support with LGBTQ+ Breakups & Separation

 Each subsequent session usually begins with the invitation: “What do we need to focus upon today?”
 This puts the couple’s autonomy and inspiration in charge of leading the session.

-Matters that came up since hte last session are often a good starting place.
+Matters that have come up since the last session are often a beneficial starting place.

-We may discuss previous week’s homework (see later), any new difficulties that the couple have encountered, or any new learning and new decisions being made since last session.
+We may discuss the previous week’s homework (see later), any new difficulties that the couple has encountered, or any new learning and decisions that have been made since the last session.

 Post-Session Homework